AMSP-04/NETN-TMR/NETN-TMR.md

 ### TransferResult

-A `TransferResult` interaction is sent by the **Request Federate** to indicate successful or unsuccessful completion of the transfer.
+A `TransferResult` interaction is sent by the **Request Federate** to indicate the successful or unsuccessful completion of the transfer.

 |Parameter|Datatype|Semantics|
 |---|---|---|